django-otp/yubiotp/docs/source/index.rst

 applications, presumably as part of a multi-factor authentication scheme.
 Note that this is *not* a YubiCloud client, it's the low-level implementation.
-Those wishing to verify YubiKey tokens in their application will be most interested in :meth:`yubiotp.otp.decode`.
+Those wishing to verify YubiKey tokens in their application will be most interested in :meth:`yubiotp.otp.decode_otp`.

 For testing and experimenting, the included ``yubikey`` script simulates one or more YubiKey devices using a config file.
-See the tool's help text for documentation.
+It also utility commands such as a modhex converter.
+See ``yubikey -h`` for details.

 yubiotp.otp